BizITObs/BizITObservabilityData/README.md

 # BizITProcessPredictionData

+This data contains event logs and time series data for BizITOps.
+Event log data contains business and IT events.
+Time Series data contains business (and possibly IT) KPIs and IT events.

 ## Event logs
 The event log data is present in the ```Event Logs``` folder.
 It contains two CSV files: